 A tank in good condition may have to undergo a full comprehensive inspection once every five years.
 However, with an old tank, or with one showing signs of deterioration, inspections should be conducted more often.

 Types of Inspections

 Tanks can be inspected in one of two ways.
 It can be drained, which means the tank cannot be used for an entire week.
 While the tank is out of service, it is examined, cleaned, disinfected, and repaired, if necessary.

-Filled up water tanks can be inspected with divers or remotely operated vehicles.
+Filled-up water tanks can be inspected with divers or remotely operated vehicles.
 This process usually takes only a few hours.
-The diver or the vehicle records a video in real time, exploring the inside of the tank.
-Any recognizable deficiency is addressed before they turn into more pressing problems.
+The diver or the vehicle records a video in real-time, exploring the inside of the tank.
+Any recognizable deficiency is addressed before they turn into a more pressing problem.

 Regular inspections can extend the lifetime of a storage tank.
 They can slow down the deterioration of coating systems and improve the quality of the stored liquid.